 The Study of Behavior

-As a student in our bachelor’s program in Psychology, you’ll take courses investigating areas of human behavior, such as cognitive, social, clinical and well-being.
+As a student in our Bachelor of Science in Psychology program, you’ll take courses investigating areas of human behavior, such as cognitive, social, clinical and well-being.
 You will also be able to enroll in classes in other disciplines that interest you — from the visual and performing arts to business and law.
 You may choose to build your professional network and your resume through an internship, research experience or both!

 Transfer-Friendly and Evening Options

-Russell Sage College offers an evening bachelor’s program in Psychology for working adults — it’s the only evening program in Psychology in the Capital Region.
-We also maintain several articulation agreements with local community colleges to help you maximize your transferable credits.
+Russell Sage College offers an evening B.S. in Psychology program for working adults — it’s the only evening program in Psychology in the Capital Region.
+We also maintain several articulation agreements with community colleges in and around Albany and Troy, New York, to help you maximize your transferable credits.

-In our Psychology department, you’ll meet a close-knit team of experienced practitioners and scientists — but you will find that they are supportive teachers, first.
-They will guide you in a basic understanding of psychological principles, and introduce you to their areas of special expertise:
+Our faculty are experienced practitioners and scientists — but you will find that they are supportive teachers, first.
+They will guide you in a basic understanding of psychological principles, and introduce you to their areas of expertise:

 - Developmental psychology